michaellgans/holbertonschool-printf/README.md

 ![printf example](https://github.com/michaellgans/holbertonschool-printf/assets/126268722/dbe73473-65f1-4a0f-bef7-34052848b467)

-**The above image is an example of what our printf function can do. (minus the float type)**
+		*The above image is an example of what our printf function can do. (minus the float type)

 ************************************************************
 # differences between this printf and the original printf...

-                - The main difference between our printf and the original really boils down to the amount of functionality the orginial can porcess.
+                - The main difference between our printf and the original really boils down to the amount of functionality the orginial can process.
 We created our printf in just four days and did not have the time to match what the original can do.
-Maybe this is something that we can process and keep working on to make it comparable to the original.
+Maybe this is something that we can keep working on to make it comparable to the original.

 ********************